Understanding the Recruitment Process

 You can also learn more about each fraternity on your own by visiting our fraternity list.
 You can click on each fraternity's individual website to learn about its mission, values, principles, history, and more.

 Once you have decided which fraternities that you're interested in, you may begin to participate in their ongoing recruitment events.
 These events, scheduled throughout the spring and summer, are small social gatherings designed to introduce prospective new members to the current fraternity members.
 The chapters may have a barbecue, go bowling, play paintball, golf, watch movies, etc. Invitations will be sent to you by the recruitment chairpersons as events are scheduled.
+Many of these events are in the Manhattan area, but recruitment chairmen are also often willing to travel to your area should that work better with your schedule

 Most chapters will offer you a bid (an invitation to join their fraternity), but don't be afraid to ask the recruitment chairmen directly if you may join.
 The recruitment process is complete when you have signed a bid card.
-The disclaimer on the back of the bid card allows Greek Affairs staff to release your grades to your fraternity for the purpose of monitoring your progress.
-For example, the chapters will need to know whether you are meeting the minimum grade requirements to remain in the chapter each semester.
-Some chapters also use grades to determine room assignments or scholarships.